-A secretary for the Panel will be organised by the Lead Person.
+A secretary for the Panel will be organised by the Head of School.

-- 13.11 If the student is accompanied by a representative (normally a member of the Students' Union), that person may make representation and ask questions but should not answer questions on the student's behalf.
-The student may request to confer privately with the representative at any time during the hearing. - 13.12 Fitness to Practice Hearings may take place face to face or via alternative means (eg video call). - 13.13 At the hearing the Chair will explain the process that will be followed and will confirm the concerns relating to the student's fitness to practise.
+- 12.9 If the student is accompanied by a member of the Students' Union, that person may make representation and ask questions but should not answer questions on the student's behalf.
+The student may request to confer privately with the Students union representative at any time during the hearing. - 12.10 At the hearing the Chair will explain the process that will be followed and will confirm the concerns relating to the student's fitness to practise.
 The case against the student will be presented, together with any supporting evidence including the findings of other University Procedures.
 The student (or the Students' Union Representative) shall set out his/her response, referring where appropriate to evidence.
 The Fitness to Practise hearing may be adjourned if the Chair deems that further investigations are necessary.
-The student will be given reasonable opportunity to consider any new information obtained before a Fitness to Practise hearing is reconvened. - 13.14 After the Fitness to Practise hearing the Panel will determine whether the student's Fitness to Practise is impaired and if so what the appropriate action should be. - 13.15 In the event that the Panel members are unable to reach a unanimous decision the Chair of the Panel will make the decision on behalf of the Panel. - 13.16 Following its deliberations, the Panel shall determine whether:
+The student will be given reasonable opportunity to consider any new information obtained before a Fitness to Practise hearing is reconvened. - 12.11 After the Fitness to Practise hearing the Panel will determine whether the student's Fitness to Practise is impaired and if so what the appropriate action should be. - 12.12 Following its deliberations, the Panel shall determine whether: - a.

-- a.
 To dismiss the case or concern that has been raised; - b.
 Where appropriate, issue a formal warning, to be placed on the student's record, that the student's future conduct will be monitored, and that the treatment of any future misconduct within 12 months will take such warning into account; - c.
-Where appropriate and following advice from an Occupation Health Provider (OHP) permit the student to continue on the programme with appropriate treatment and support in place and as informed by the Heath, Wellbeing and Supported Study Policy (as appropriate).
+Where appropriate and following advice from an Occupation Health Provider (OHP) permit the student to continue on the programme with appropriate treatment and support in place and as informed by the Supported Study Policy (as appropriate).
 A period of monitoring may also be stipulated; - d.
 Require the student to re-sit a specified part or parts of the Programme where permitted; - e.
 Require any other action considered appropriate by the Panel to enable the student's successful completion of the remainder of the Programme; - f.
 Resolve that the student's studies on the Programme leading to a professional qualification be terminated but that the student be permitted to apply to transfer his/her registration to an alternative academic qualification; and/ or - g.
-Where the recommendation from the Fitness to Practise Panel is that the student should be excluded for a specific time; or that the student's registration for the Programme be terminated and that the student be expelled from the University, the recommendation will be considered by the Vice Chancellor for affirmation. - 13.17 The Chair of the Fitness to Practise Panel will confirm to the student in writing, usually within five working days of the hearing, the outcome of the Fitness to Practise hearing including, where appropriate the Vice Chancellor's affirmation of the recommendation of exclusion or expulsion.
+Where the recommendation from the Fitness to Practise Panel is that the student should be excluded for a specific time; or that the student's registration for the Programme be terminated and that the student be expelled from the University, the recommendation will be considered by the Vice Chancellor for affirmation.

+12.13 The Chair of the Fitness to Practise Panel will confirm to the student in writing, usually within five working days of the hearing, the outcome of the Fitness to Practise hearing including, where appropriate the Vice Chancellor's affirmation of the recommendation of exclusion or expulsion.

-14. Right of Appeal
+13. Right of Appeal